-Top 5 Adventure Activities to Do on Safari at Vic Falls:
+Top 10 Adventure Activities at Victoria Falls:

-1. Bungee Jumping at Victoria Falls
+- Bungee Jumping at Victoria Falls

 "extremely difficult, long and violent rapids, steep gradients, big drops and pressure areas".